Unit Schedule Page

 - The unit schedule page will display all published shifts for the unit, to a maximum of one year from the current day.
 It will also allow up to two previous pay cycles to be examined.

-Note: Shifts which are created from templates in NAV will have the status “Open.”
+Note: Shifts which are created from templates in Sparkrock 2016 will have the status “Open.”
 Such shifts are not displayed in Employee Center.
-They must be published from NAV by the master scheduler.
-If there appear to be no shifts associated with a pay cycle, it is likely that the master scheduler has not yet published the set of shifts for this pay cycle.
+They must be published from Sparkrock 2016 by the master scheduler.
+If there appear to be no shifts associated with a pay cycle, it is likely that the master scheduler has not yet created or published the set of shifts for this pay cycle.

 - There are three filter tabs on the Unit Schedule page: All, Pending, and Vacant.
 All shows the complete set of published shifts for the pay cycle.
 Pending shows the set of shifts which require supervisor action.
 This includes shifts with open employee change requests, and vacant shifts which need to be filled.